 The Richard L. Apperson Award, named in honor of PCACAC's first president, is the association's highest honor presented to a PCACAC member.
 It is awarded annually to a member whose career embodies the ideals of the association - providing extraordinary service to students, to PCACAC and to the college counseling profession.
-We are please to announce that the 2014 Apperson Award winner is Jenifer L. Blair ("JB").
+We are please to announce that the 2015 Apperson Award winner is Jayne Caflin Fonash.

 Apperson Award Winners, 1973-present